DataTalksClub/data-engineering-zoomcamp/cohorts/2026/workshops/dlt/dlt_homework.md

 ## Data Source

 You'll be working with **NYC Yellow Taxi trip data** from a custom API (not available as a dlt scaffold).
-This dataset contains records of individual taxi trips in New York City, including:
+This dataset contains records of individual taxi trips in New York City.

-- Pickup and dropoff timestamps
-- Trip distance
-- Fare amount and payment type
-- Tip amount
-- Passenger count

 | Property | Value |
 |----------|-------|